 - All scratch-built models must be submitted for inspection (you must know where your CG/CP are; sim data is very helpful).

-- Complex HPRs (staging/clusters) must be RSO’ed by two L2 club members
+- (HPR) Complex HPRs (staging/clusters) must be RSO’ed by two L2 club members

-- Flight card is required for every flight regardless of motor, and MUST bear an RSO’s initials.
+- Flight cards are required for every flight regardless of motor, and MUST bear an RSO’s initials.
 Please include Dual Deployment info (Chute Release or Main deployment altitude), cluster/staging motor info, and if it is a heads up flight (again, subject to RSO’s discretion).

 - We would like to ask for LCO Volunteers to run the launch controller for half-hour shifts (the club president usually takes the first shift).